-- Appointing Committee members to panels and designating the Panel chair in accordance with the Guidelines: Regulatory Committee Panels. - Where a panel is created for a specific task or is established as a standing, longterm panel and the chair deems it necessary, approving Terms of Reference for the panel. - Supporting Committee and Committee member evaluations when required. - Providing oversight, feedback, and mentorship to Panel chairs as required with respect to chair issues. - Setting meeting dates in consultation with the Committee Members and staff for meetings of the Committee as a whole. - Presiding at and conducting meetings of the Committee as a whole for purposes of orientation, education, and consultation in a manner that promotes meaningful discussion. - Encouraging meeting attendance, including speaking with Committee members not attending. - Encouraging Committee member participation in discussion.
+- Appointing Committee members to panels and designating the Panel chair in accordance with the Guidelines: Regulatory Committee Panels. - Where a panel is created for a specific task or is established as a standing, longterm panel and the chair deems it necessary, approving Terms of Reference for the panel. - Supporting Committee and Committee member evaluations when required. - Provide oversight, feedback, and mentorship to Panel chairs as required with respect to chair issues.